-Dr. Amy Dellinger Page (she/her/hers) joined the faculty of Appalachian State in 2004.
-During her tenure, she has served as Undergraduate Programs Director, Internship Supervisor, and Department Chair, and is currently the Undergraduate Programs Director.
+Dr. Amy Dellinger Page joined the faculty of Appalachian State in 2004.
+During her tenure, she has served as Undergraduate Programs Director, Internship Supervisor, and Department Chair.
 She was a member of the inaugural Interpersonal Violence Task Force, and later served as a member and co-chair of the Interpersonal Violence Council.
-Her research interests involve attitudes about women and rape, pornography and its role in promoting rape culture, sexual violence prevention programming, sex offender policy, and toxic masculinity and its relationship to violence.
-Her current research involves documenting the experiences and work of end-of-life doulas.
-She was an invited panelist on National Public Radio’s 1A to discuss the relationship between toxic masculinity and mass shootings.
+Her research interests involve attitudes about women and rape, pornography and its role in promoting rape culture, prevention programming related to interpersonal violence, sex offender policy, and toxic masculinity and its relationship to violence.
+For the past five years, she expanded her research interests by studying end-of-life doulas (EOLDs).
+She has been an invited speaker for Chalk Talks, the NC Governor’s Advisory Council on Aging, and the End-of-Life Doula International Research Group Symposium.
+She is currently conducting research assessing the experiences of dying persons and their circles of care with utilizing EOLDs.

-In March 2020, she became Executive Director of Appalachian Senior Programs, which houses two federally funded AmeriCorps Seniors programs that assist children and the local senior population; the Foster Grandparent and the Senior Companion programs.
-The goal of these programs is to enhance the social-emotional and academic skills of children who need one-on-one assistance, and to provide companionship and assistance with activities of daily living for older adults who do not qualify for other services.
-Appalachian Senior Programs serves the five county areas of Alleghany, Ashe, Avery, Watauga, and Wilkes counties
+In March 2020, she became Executive Director of Appalachian Senior Programs, which houses two federally-funded AmeriCorps Seniors programs that assist children and the local senior population; the Foster Grandparent and the Senior Companion programs.
+The goal of these programs is to enhance the social-emotional and academic skills of children who need one-on-one assistance, and provide companionship and assistance for older adults who do not qualify for other services and wish to remain independent in their homes.
+Appalachian Senior Programs serves five rural counties (Alleghany, Ashe, Avery, Watauga, and Wilkes) in the mountains of western North Carolina.

 Courses Taught